exercism/javascript/exercises/concept/vehicle-purchase/.docs/hints.md

 - Then set the value of a helper variable depending on the outcome of that comparison with the help of an [if-else statement][mdn-if-statement].
 - Finally, construct the recommendation sentence.
 For that, you can use the [addition operator][mdn-addition] to concatenate the two strings.

-## 3. Calculate an estimation for the price of a used vehicle
+## 3. Calculate an estimation for the price of an used vehicle

 - Start with determining the percentage based on the age of the vehicle.
 Save it in a helper variable.
 Use an [if-else if-else statement][mdn-if-statement] as mentioned in the instructions.
 - In the two if conditions, use [relational operators][mdn-relational-operators] to compare the car's age to the threshold values.